mmorandi/MBDyn-web/Documentation/FAQ.md

 prior to running configure.
 If anyone has a better suggestion, please let us know.

 ##  What linear solver is needed?
 **MBDyn** has two built-in sparse linear solvers: naive (an original sparse solver with dense storage that is extremely performing for problems up to roughly 5000 equations, although as memory intensive as dense solvers; documented here) and y12.
 They are provided in order to make the distribution self-contained, so one can build and execute MBDyn without any external package.
-However, it is recommended to build MBDyn with support for UMFPACK, in order to be able to use the umfpacksolver.
+However, it is recommended to build MBDyn with support for UMFPACK, in order to be able to use the umfpack solver.
 NOTE: originally, the naive linear solver needed some reordering option; for example, use of
 ```
 linear solver: naive, colamd;
 ```
 was recommended.
 Now it is the default.
 See the input manual for further details.

 ##  How can I build with UMFPACK support?
-On most systems, UMFPACK, a widespread sparse linear solver from Tim Davi's [SuiteSparse](https://people.engr.tamu.edu/davis/suitesparse.html), is not available.
+On most systems, UMFPACK, a widespread sparse linear solver from Tim Davis' [SuiteSparse](https://people.engr.tamu.edu/davis/suitesparse.html), is not available.
 It is not strictly needed by **MBDyn**, since at least two built-in sparse linear solvers are available, and one of them, naive (documented here), may be significantly more efficient than UMFPACK